 Calvert County has experienced a surge in commercial development and a dramatic increase in its residential population since 1970, when the leading edge of Washington's suburban development rolled across its northern border.
 In 1950, the county was home to 12,000 residents, not much different from the 9,000 residents living here 160 years earlier when the nation's first population census was taken in 1790.
 From 1950 to 1970, the number of residents increased 75%, then 67% during the 1970s, 48% during the 1980s, 45% during the 1990s, and now stands at over 75,000.
 Within the Washington metropolitan region, only Virginia's Loudon and Stafford counties have experienced similar rapid population growth rates.
 As with other exurban counties in growing metropolitan regions, most of Calvert County's new residents work outside it.

 (1) from the Washington Beltway (Interstate 95/495) Exit 11, drive 35.4 miles east-southeast on Maryland Route 4, a 4-lane divided highway; (2) turn left onto Parkers Creek Road, about 5 miles south of Prince Frederick; (3) turn right onto Scientists' Cliffs Road, 0.5 miles from Route 4; (4) turn right into Gate A of Scientists' Cliffs, 2.2 miles from Parkers Creek Road; (5) turn left onto Apple Road shortly after entering Gate A; (6) turn right onto Arrowhead Road.
-2432 Arrowhead Road is the first house on the right.
+2432 Arrowhead Road is the second house on the right.

 Notes: "R" and "L" in the directions that follow indicate that the mentioned feature is located to the right or left of the main road (Maryland Route 4) when driving to Scientists' Cliffs from the traffic light at the Starting Point.
 Unique points of interest are indicated with a star (*).
 The starting point (Mile 0.0) for these directions, and the point-of-measure for the listed mileages, is the first traffic light on Maryland Route 4 east of the Washington Beltway - Getting to Starting Point (Mile 0.0): (1) from D.C. via Pennsylvania Avenue - head east on Pennsylvania Avenue, which becomes Maryland Route 4 at the District of Columbia-Maryland state line; continue past the Washington Beltway (I-95/495) to Mile 0.0; (2) from D.C. via South Capitol Street - on South Capitol Street, cross the Anacostia River; exit (left) onto Suitland Parkway; continue on Suitland Parkway past the Suitland Federal Center (L) and Andrews Air Force Base (R); turn right at terminus of Suitland Parkway, which is Maryland Route 4; start at Mile 0.6; (3) from North or South via Washington Beltway (I-95/495)--take Exit 11 to "Upper Marlboro Maryland/ Route 4" to Mile 0.0.
 Driving directly from the Beltway to Scientists' Cliffs will take under one hour; have a great drive!